OpenNebula/docs/source/administration/sunstone_gui/cloud_view.rst

 Create Service
 --------------

 In this scenario the cloud administrator must prepare a set of Service templates and make them available to the cloud users.
-These Service templates must be ready to be instantiated, i.e. they define all the mandatory attributes and the templates that are referenced ara available for the user.
-Before using them, users can optinally customize the Service cardinality, define the network interfaces and provide values required by the template.
+These Service templates must be ready to be instantiated, i.e. they define all the mandatory attributes and the templates that are referenced are available for the user.
+Before using them, users can optionally customize the Service cardinality, define the network interfaces and provide values required by the template.
 Check `How to Prepare the Service Templates`_ for more information.

 |cloud_create_service|